Antinormanist/hhru_tz/README.md

 # ENVIRONMENT YOU HAVE TO WRITE INSIDE YOUR .env FILE
 # DATABASE
 - DBMS for example postgresql+psycopg
-WARNING!!!
+- WARNING!!!
 There is "postgresql_user" in docker-compose in "test: [ 'CMD-SHELL', 'pg_isready -U postgresql_user' ]".
-Rewrite it on your username
+Rewrite it on your DB_USER
 - DB_USER
 - DB_PASSWORD
 - DB_HOST